 How can gardening with our kids create healthy habits?
-We are all well aware of the benefits of getting outside.
-Not only physically, emotionally, and psychologically, but also in order to promote a healthy lifestyle and create habits that will have lifelong positive effects.
-This holds true for all outdoor activities; whether we’re exercising, playing, having a picnic, or even gardening… yes, gardening.
+We are all well aware of the benefits of spending time outdoors.
+Not only physically, emotionally, and psychologically, but also to promote a healthy lifestyle and create habits that will have lifelong positive effects.
+This holds for all outdoor activities; whether we’re exercising, playing, having a picnic, or even gardening… yes, gardening.

-But, when it comes to gardening, we’re not always clear on how exactly this might have a positive impact on our eating habits.
-So, allow me to list just 5 ways in which gardening with our kids creates healthy habits when it comes to their relationship with food?
+But when it comes to gardening, wwe’renot always clear on how it might positively impact our eating habits.
+Allow me to list 5 ways gardening with our kids builds healthy habits around food.

 This is a paid partnership with Nestle – Nestlé for Healthier Kids